Sadlize/wizardry/README.md

 - 🎉 Storybook for UI development

 #### State Management
-- It was decided not to impose the use of any solution, but to allow the developer to make his own choice If the project is small, it is recommended to look towards **[nanostores](https://github.com/nanostores/nanostores)** or **[zustand](https://github.com/pmndrs/zustand)**.
+- It was decided not to impose the use of any solution, but to allow the developer to make his own choice.
+If the project is small, it is recommended to look towards **[nanostores](https://github.com/nanostores/nanostores)** or **[zustand](https://github.com/pmndrs/zustand)**.
 Otherwise, you can choose from **[redux](https://redux.js.org/)**, **[effector](https://effector.dev/)** or whatever you prefer.